SwanStorm04/Punnett-Squares/README.md

 # Punnett-Squares

-# This is a program that, from the parental genotypes, calculates the genotypic and phenotypic ratios of the offspring
+This is a program that, from the parental genotypes, calculates the genotypic and phenotypic ratios of the offspring

-# To be added:
-# X-linked genes
-# Incomplete Dominance
-# Add genotype/phenotype as probability?
-  #Also maybe use how close genes are on chromosome for more accuracy
-    #Two applications or windows?
-When opens, pick simple or complicated one?
+There are multiple versions of the program uploaded, some as .py and some as .exe The most recent is the file name ending with "efficient" compared to the GUI file, which was added as an original version More files, with separated functions, soon to arrive